ecamenen/rgcca/inst/shiny/tutorialShiny.md

 By selecting a RGCCA,```use an optimal tau``` is automatically set for each block (**Fig. 3**).
 When disabled, one could make ```tau``` varying for each block from 1 (maximize the correlation between the variables of the selected block) to 0 (maximize the covariance).

 #### 2.4.2.
 Sparsity coefficient
 By selecting a SGCCA, the ``` sparsity``` could be applied to each block.
 This coefficient varies from the inverse of the square root of the number of columns (the smaller set of variables) to 1 (all the variables are included).
-Move the cursor for the first block to a 0.4 sparsity coefficient to catch an error:
-> "Sparsity parameter is equals to 0.4.
-For SGCCA, it must be comprised between 1/sqrt(number_column) (i.e., 0.41, 0.71, 0.58, 0.31) and 1."

 Move again the cursor to an upper sparsity value to make it works.